 Alzheimer's and Isolation: What Are the Risks?

-Isolation and loneliness are huge contributing factors for increased mortality risk among seniors.
+Alzheimer's and isolation are huge contributing factors for increased mortality risk among seniors.

 Researchers suggest that this could be due to feelings of being forgotten and taken for granted.
-A 2009 study also revealed that older adults who were isolated and lonely face a higher risk of having poor mental and physical health.
+Another study also reveals that older adults who are isolated and lonely face a higher risk of having poor mental and physical health.

-Below are just a few of the many reasons why aging in place may up an Alzheimer's patient's risk for isolation.
+Below are just a few of the many reasons why aging in place may increase an Alzheimer's patient's risk for isolation.

 Statistics show that falls remain the number one cause of fatal injury among seniors.
 Experiencing a fall can change an older adult’s life in a moment.
 An injury caused by a fall can have a great impact on a senior’s life.

 This is why many seniors develop a strong focus on avoiding falls.
 They are aware that as they age the chances of falling increase.
-Their weakening muscles contribute to the increased risk.
-Not to mention issues with blood pressure that can lead them to become dizzy and nauseous.
+Their weakening muscles contribute to the increased risk, not to mention issues with blood pressure that can lead them to becoming dizzy and nauseous.

-If they need to stay inside of their homes just to avoid falling then they would do so.
+If they need to stay inside of their homes just to avoid falling, then they will do so.
 The need to stay at home in order to avoid injuries increases their risk of being isolated.

-A person's daily routine immediately changes when diagnosed with a chronic illness–like Alzheimer's or dementia.
+A person's daily routine immediately changes when they are diagnosed with a chronic illness like Alzheimer's or dementia.
 At the same time, retirement can be forced to change.

 Some seniors feel distressed by their health condition.
-These negative thoughts and feelings about their illness set them up for depression and anxiety.
-Days go by and you’ll find the senior gradually shunning away social interactions.
+These negative thoughts and feelings about their illness sets them up for depression and anxiety.
+Days go by and you will find the senior gradually shunning away from social interactions.
 They prefer to be alone at home.

-In addition to their fear of getting injured, some factors in the community also increase the senior’s risk of isolation.
+In addition to their fear of getting injured, some factors in the community also increase a senior’s risk of isolation.

 Living in a community that is not senior-friendly can deprive them of living a happy life.
 Not to mention the fact that seniors have been driving their own car for most of their lives.
-Now that they are no longer capable of driving, public transportation can be such a dreadful thing.
+Now that they are no longer capable of driving, public transportation can be dreadful.

 Aging in place can equal loneliness.
 This is true especially for seniors who have been widowed or divorced for some time.

 Getting used to being alone is not an easy thing to do.
-Add in the physical pain that an age-related disease brings and the senior will surely become at risk of isolation.
+Add in the physical pain that an age-related disease brings and a senior can surely become at risk of isolation.
+They may also:

-- They will refuse to go out for an exercise because they are not used to doing it alone.
+- Refuse to go out for an exercise because they are not used to doing it alone.

-- They may also prefer to skip his meals because the sight of a table setting for one seems unbearable.
+- Prefer to skip meals because the sight of a table setting for one seems unbearable.

-- They would also start to refuse going out with friends because it will only painfully remind them of happy days with their spouse.
+- Refuse going out with friends because it will only remind them of happy days with their spouse.